PokemonSanFran/testing-history-2/meta/docs/story.md

 ## Enter Pryce
 Access to this cutscene is blocked until after "And We March On".
 * Pryce is in their Gym, totally livid about the Parade and how the public feels about them.
-* Pryce sees Zoey, immedaitely drops acid, and begins the Gym Battle.
+* Pryce sees Zoey, immediately drops acid, and begins the Gym Battle.
 * Zoey defeats the Gym Leader of Haightashbury, Pryce.

 ## A New Strike
 This cutscene plays after the player has defeated 5 Gym Leaders AND has walked 100 steps outside.
 * Zoey gets an alert on Twitter, claiming that Chasecenter construction crew, upcoming site of the Pokémon League Championship  has declared a strike
-    * "Their demands at this time are unclear, but this puts the upcoming dates of the YCombinator League Championship in danger.
-Anonymous sources claim that TeamRocket is responsible for instigating this protest."
+    * "Their demands at this time are unclear, but this puts the upcoming dates of the Ycombinator League Championship in danger.
+Anonymous sources claim that Teamrocket is responsible for instigating this protest."

 ## Battle #8
-* Zoey walks past the PaintedLadies and Archer steps out.
+* Zoey walks past the Paintedladies and Archer steps out.
 * Archer is excited about their new rank, and then notices Zoey.
 * Archer explains that the Paintedladies challenge - a single battle challenge native to the region.
 * The challenge used to be unique in the region, since everything was double battles, this was the only single battle challenge.